adolfont/adolfont.github.io/index.md

 ## News

-I am serving as Socia Media Co-Chair for [ICSE 2026](./events/icse2026).
+I am serving as Social Media Co-Chair for [ICSE 2026](./events/icse2026).
 ICSE is the IEEE/ACM International Conference on Software Engineering, the premier software engineering conference.
 It will be held April 12-18 2026 in Rio de Janeiro.

+I am serving as Publicity Chair for [CBSoft 2025](./events/cbsoft2025).
+CBSoft is the Brazilian Conference on Software: Practice and Theory .
+The 16th edition of CBSoft will be held in person, from September 22th to 26th, 2025 in Recife, Pernambuco.

 🇧🇷 Estou lecionando [Computação 1](./teaching/2025/computacao1/) no primeiro semestre de 2025.